Skip to main content

 RUN uv sync --frozen --no-dev --no-editable --package job-api

-COPY apps/job-api/app ./apps/job-api/apprailway.toml binds the container to $PORT and points Railway's healthcheck at /health.
-A TrustedHostMiddleware wired off an ALLOWED_HOSTS env var refuses requests with forged Host headers.
+railway.toml binds the container to $PORT and points Railway's healthcheck at /health, and a TrustedHostMiddleware wired off an ALLOWED_HOSTS env var refuses requests with forged Host headers.
 The only public endpoint is /health; everything else sits behind verify_api_key or verify_api_key_or_session.

 The result

-What this replaced: a folder of browser tabs and a Notion page I updated by hand.
-What it enabled: actually knowing, at any moment, which postings are new and which are worth the next round of applications.
-Every piece of the system is small; the value is in having them all talking to each other behind one login.
+What it replaced was a folder of browser tabs and a Notion page I kept updating by hand, and what it bought me is actually knowing, at any moment, which postings are new and which are worth the next round of applications.
+Every piece of the system is small on its own; the value comes from having them all talking to each other behind one login.

 Takeaway

-Full-stack projects across two languages are easier than they sound if each tool owns its job. uv owns Python dependency resolution; Nx owns task dispatch; Next.js owns the browser boundary; FastAPI owns the database.
-Pick a shared JWT secret, put constant-time comparisons on both sides, and the rest is plumbing.
+Full-stack projects across two languages are easier than they sound as long as each tool owns one job: uv owns Python dependency resolution, Nx owns task dispatch, Next.js owns the browser boundary, and FastAPI owns the database.
+Pick a shared JWT secret, put constant-time comparisons on both sides, and the rest really is just plumbing.